Overview of Travel Health and Safety

 - Useful Items to Pack

-Avian influenza ("bird flu") is a serious viral infection that occurs primarily in poultry, waterfowl, and migratory birds.
+Avian influenza ("bird flu") is a serious viral infection that occurs mainly in poultry, waterfowl, and migratory birds.
 Human infection is rare but does occur.
 Most human cases result from direct contact with infected poultry or their droppings.
 Exposure can also occur via respiratory secretions or eye secretions of infected birds or through contact with contaminated surfaces.
 Humans can be exposed by eating undercooked, infected poultry or eggs or duck blood or by inhaling dried, airborne poultry feces.
 Initial symptoms resemble a severe case of regular influenza: fever, chills, cough, runny nose, sore throat, muscle aches, and headaches; however, the person then deteriorates rapidly, suddenly developing severe pneumonia and respiratory distress about 3 to 5 days into the illness.

 Diphtheria is an acute bacterial disease transmitted through respiratory droplets and contact with skin lesions.
 Symptoms include sore throat, hoarseness, nasal drainage, fever, difficulty swallowing, and a thick, gray membrane covering the back of the throat.
 It can be fatal.
 Diphtheria occurs worldwide, but mostly in developing countries.